learn-academy-2022-bravo/week-1-assessment-aVictorWXYZ/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

-INSTRUCTOR EXAMPLE: What is a conditional statement?
+## INSTRUCTOR EXAMPLE: What is a conditional statement?

   Your answer: A conditional statement is a question using boolean logic to end with a true or false answer.

-  Researched answer:
+  Researched answer: A conditional statement uses (if, else, else if) to determin if a condition is true or false and thus following its outcome.

-1. What is git?
+## 1. What is git?
 What is the difference between git and Github?

+  Your answer:
-  Your answer: Git is an opensource software that organizes and enables version control of text files.
+  Git is an opensource software that organizes and enables version control of text files.
+  GitHub is a central remote git manager.

   Researched answer:
+  Git is a tool used to manage versions of code edits that are then transferred to files in a Git repository GitHub  is a remote service for uploading copies of a git repository

-2. Which JavaScript operators will return a Boolean value?
+## 2. Which JavaScript operators will return a Boolean value?

   Your answer: > < = == === <= =>